microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationClassAssignment.md

       - `[QualityId <String>]`: The ID of this resource.
       - `[Weight <Single?>]`: If present, a numerical weight for this quality.
 Weights must add up to 100.
   - `[Status <String>]`: educationAssignmentStatus
-  - `[Submissions <IMicrosoftGraphEducationSubmission[]>]`: Once published, there is a submission object for each student representing their work and grade.
+  - `[Submissions <IMicrosoftGraphEducationSubmission1[]>]`: Once published, there is a submission object for each student representing their work and grade.
 Read-only.
 Nullable.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[Outcomes <IMicrosoftGraphEducationOutcome[]>]`:
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
       - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-      - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
+      - `[LastModifiedDateTime <DateTime?>]`: The moment in time when the resource was last modified.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2021 is 2021-01-01T00:00:00Z.
     - `[ReassignedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[Recipient <IMicrosoftGraphEducationSubmissionRecipient>]`: educationSubmissionRecipient
       - `[(Any) <Object>]`: This indicates any property can be added to this object.